chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v1.0.0

+- [ ] add run command to peform both 'export' and then 'build'

+- [ ] make market names case insensitive (duplicate names will clash on folder namespace within registry/)

+- [ ] move unique tag id to end like 'v1.0.0-legohdl' (currently is 'legohdl-v1.0.0')

+- [ ] vhdl component declarations avoid library usage calls ? -> investigate

+- [ ] implement additional "help" command documentation

+- [?] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

-- [!] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag
+- [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag

-- [ ] implement additional "help" command documentation

-- [ ] add run command to peform both 'export' and 'build'

-- [ ] move unique tag id to end like 'v1.0.0-legohdl' (currently is 'legohdl-v1.0.0')

 ### Future Roadmap

-- [ ] make market names case insensitive (duplicate names will clash on folder namespace within registry/)

 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

-- [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available
+- [-] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

 - [ ] add ability to see what market a block belongs too on list command

 - [ ] add ability to search by market

 - [ ] allow option to print a .log file on export so a record of graph can be kept?

-- [?] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)

 - [ ] graph command but -upstream option (returns all blocks that are effected/use this block)